-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

-As New Zealand's lockdown looms at midnight on Wednesday, many have raised questions on what they can and can't do during this time.
+As New Zealand's lockdown looms at 11:59pm tonight, many have raised questions on what they can and can't do during this time.

 The only reasons people can go out is it they need to do a supermarket and/or pharmaceutical run, works for an essential business or do outdoor activities like gardening or going for a walk in their local area.